Global css

 Living with PPMS can be challenging, and it is essential to address the emotional and mental health aspects of the disease.
 Support from friends, family, and healthcare professionals can help individuals cope with the challenges of PPMS.

-Comparing PPMS to RRMS
+PPMS vs RRMS

 {{apply2="/styling"}}